Kaapsehoop: The best place to spend your day

 - Comfortable walking shoes.

-Kaapsehoop is roughly 25km from Nelspruit and is easily reached in 30 minutes, by car.
+Kaapsehoop is roughly 25km from Nelspruit making it easy to reach in 30 minutes, by car.
 Whilst you make your way up the winding mountain pass lined with pine trees and scattered rock formations, be sure to stop for a selfie at the De Kaap Valley, formerly proclaimed the Valley of death.
 The valley offers a scenic panorama of the lower lying area and Barberton.